Polprzewodnikowy/N64FlashcartMenu/docs/00_getting_started_sd.md

 ## First time setup of SD card

+### Flashcarts
-Using your PC, insert the SD card and ensure it is formatted for compatibility with your flashcart (*FAT32 and EXFAT are fully supported on the SC64*).
+Using your PC, insert the SD card and ensure it is formatted for compatibility with your flashcart.
+**warning** Filenames are expected to be part of the ASCII character set.
+Unicode characters are not fully supported and may cause a crash screen.

+#### SC64
+- FAT32 and EXFAT are fully supported.
+- An SD formatted with 128 kiB cluster size is recommended.

 - Download the latest `sc64menu.n64` (assuming you are using an *sc64*) file from the [releases](https://github.com/Polprzewodnikowy/N64FlashcartMenu/releases/) page, then put it in the root directory of your SD card.
 - Create a folder in the root of your SD card called `menu`.
 - Place your ROMs on the SD Card, in any folder (**except for `menu`**).

+#### Other supported flashcarts
+- FAT32 recommended.
+- An SD formatted with default cluster size is recommended.

 ### Emulator support